Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 The atoms that are created by these energy things crashing into each other are not the atoms that we see in the material world.

-These atoms are uh in fact called the uh I U or indivisible unit by the uh the the Buddhist and it's a it's an etheric atom.
+These atoms are in fact called the IU, or indivisible unit, by the Buddhist.

-It's actually an energy form that is the energy is so dense that it actually is in a prematerial state.
+It's actually an energy form that is the energy is so dense that it actually is in a pre-material state.

 Okay, it's pre-matter.

-White ceramic coffee mugs, and they've got two battleships facing each other.
+And they've got two battleships facing each other.

-Well okay now what they're doing is in CERN is they're not using coffee mugs, they're using atoms and they're attempting to get it to disintegrate into these etheric particles.
+Well, okay, now what they're doing is, in CERN, is they're not using coffee mugs, they're using atoms, and they're attempting to get it to disintegrate into these etheric particles.

-So they're doing it from the bottom up so to speak.
+So they're doing it from the bottom up, so to speak.

 Are you at least this intelligent?

-Uh but pretty soon we might.
+But pretty soon we might.

-Anyway, though, so here's the deal.
+Anyway, though, so here's the deal: these little indivisible units, these calipas, are created.

 You could not find them, so to speak, in space.

-So it's like, oh phew, there you go, there's the final piece of the puzzle.
+There's the final piece of the puzzle.

 There is no space absent the atoms.